sherzod-hakimov/clemcore/README.md

 ```
 (myclem) pip install clemcore
 ```
-(However, clemcore developers should checkout this repository and install from within the directory `pip install . -e`)
+(However, clemcore developers should checkout this repository and install from within the directory `pip install -e .`)

 Note that we highly recommend to perform the installation in a distinct virtual python environment, because there might be a lot of dependencies necessary depending on your use case.
 Additional install options are: